CE Marking

 NB-MED 2.4.2/rec 2

-At this time, NB-MED 2.5.2/rec 2 is the only recent addition—and you should read it.
-Many companies struggle with design changes, and they don’t know if the change is significant or not.
+NB-MED 2.5.2/rec 2 is the only recent addition, and you should read it.
+Many companies struggle with design changes and don’t know if the change is significant.
 Revision 8 of this document includes helpful examples.
 I recommend reading this document carefully and then revising your own change notification procedure to match the document.
 If you don’t have a change notification procedure, your QMS auditor has been lazy.
 Don’t let them give you the excuse of “It’s just a sampling.”
 This document has been published for a long time, and the intent has not changed since 2008—just new examples to clarify the interpretations.

 There is a posting from 1/14/11.
 This is an excellent list of all the NB-MED documents.
 I recommend printing this document and using it to compare against your current external standards list.
 There is a very recent posting from 2/7/12 that answers frequently asked questions about the implementation of EN 60601.
-If you don’t know what this is, you probably don’t have an active device.
+You probably don’t have an active device if you don’t know what this is.

-On 3/27/12, there was a letter from Team NB indicating that they condemn Poly Implant Prothèse (PIP) for committing fraud (well duh).
+On 3/27/12, Team NB sent a letter indicating that they condemn Poly Implant Prothèse (PIP) for committing fraud (well, duh).
 Who would endorse them?

 Finally, on April 17, 2012, meeting minutes were posted from an April 5 meeting of Team NB.
 The NBs indicated that the medical device authorization system is excellent!
 This is not a surprise since any other response would be self-criticism and potentially career-limiting.
-The minutes also indicate that the Team wants as many of the members to endorse the “Code of Conduct” (CoC) that was recently drafted by the “Big 5” NBs.
+The minutes also indicate that the team wants as many of the members to endorse the “Code of Conduct” (CoC) that was drafted by the “Big 5” NBs.
 So far, the acceptance of this Code is limited, but the Competent Authorities have other plans.

 Competent Authorities (CAs) are currently evaluating the NBs with regard to competency for handling Class III devices.
-In addition, there is a plan to revise the regulations in Europe (2014 is the guess).
-These changes will be major.
-The Team NB website could be a source of information about rapid changes in the next 12 months, but for now, it’s the quiet before the storm.
+In addition, there is a plan to revise the European regulations14 the guess).
+These changes will be significant.
+The Team NB website could be a source of information about rapid changes in the next 12 months, but it’s the quiet before the storm.
 The Great Consolidation of European Regulators is about to begin (or maybe all the NBs will endorse the CoC, and the CAs will forget about it).

 What is an NB-MED?
 Read More »